There are four steps in our children’s comprehensive examinations.

 My child isn’t sure of their letters yet.
 Can you still test them?

 Our optometrists have a number of fun techniques for testing your child.
 These can include matching shapes or numbers, or recognizing pictures.
 There are many objective measures that our optometrists can use as well.
-This means that we can test children from birth.

 When should I get my child’s eyes tested?